 While there isn’t a ton of wiggle room with the tennis necklace design, one way to add more uniqueness to its design is to go for a graduated diamond style.
 This one from Grown Brilliance boasts over 20 carats of sparkling emerald-cut lab-grown diamonds that gradually grow in size toward the center of the strand.

 Metal Type: 14K white, yellow, rose gold | Carat Weight: 22 | Necklace Size: 18 inches | Clarity: SI+

-We love this option from Noémie because it boasts a more dainty design (albeit still an eye-catching statement piece), making it the perfect match for the minimalist bride — or the bride looking for a piece that will become an everyday staple in their wardrobe.
+We love this option from Noémie because it boasts a more dainty design (albeit still an eye-catching statement piece), making it the perfect match for the minimalist bride—or the bride who is looking for a piece that will become an everyday staple in their wardrobe.

 Metal Type: 18K White gold | Carat Weight: 5 | Necklace Size: 16 inches | Clarity: VS

 It doesn't get more classic than this tennis necklace from Charles & Colvard.
-Featuring over 130 dazzling round lab-grown, it sits elegantly on the collarbone for a timeless look.
-This style also comes with the option to choose from white gold and yellow gold and is available in a variety of lengths.
+Featuring over 130 dazzling round lab-grown iamonds, it sits elegantly on the collarbone for a timeless look.
+This style also comes with the choice of white or yellow gold and is available in a variety of lengths.

 Metal Type: White gold, yellow gold | Carat Weight: 4 1/5 | Necklace Size: call to inquire | Clarity: VS1

 What to Look for When Shopping for a Lab-Grown Diamond Tennis Necklace